nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all persons using the `list` command.
 At least 1 person in the contact book.

    2. Test case: `schedule 1 ap/Appointment Name d/11-11-2025 09:00`<br>
       Expected: The first person in the list is updated to contain the appointment details.
-The appointment sidebar is updated as well.
+The appointment list is updated as well.

    3. Test case: `schedule 1 ap/Appointment Name d/11-30-2025 09:00`<br>
       Expected: Error details shown in the status message.
-List, status bar and appointment sidebar remains the same.
+List, status bar and appointment list remains the same.

    4. Test case: `schedule 1 ap/Appointment Name d/12-11-2025 09:00` on a person who already has an appointment<br>
       Expected: A prompt will appear that causes program functionality to temporarily stop.
 The prompt alerts the user